 Reach for this book when your child is struggling with the pain of being unfairly blamed or feels like an outsider in their own community.
 It serves as a gentle yet profound tool for discussing how fear can lead people to treat others unkindly, and how one can maintain their inner dignity even when misunderstood.
 Through the historical lens of Tituba, an indigenous woman in colonial Salem, the story explores themes of resilience and the importance of holding onto one's cultural identity.
 Parents will find this helpful for introducing complex topics like justice and prejudice to elementary-aged children.
 It is a thoughtful choice for fostering empathy and explaining that history is often made of many different voices, some of which were silenced or misrepresented for a very long time.

-The book deals directly with racism, enslavement, and religious persecution.
+The book depicts the cruelty of enslavement and the fear Tituba experiences due to religious persecution and false accusations.
 The approach is realistic and historical rather than metaphorical.
 While the witch trials are a dark chapter, the resolution is focused on Tituba's survival and her spiritual resilience rather than a sugar-coated happy ending.

-An 8-year-old who has a strong sense of justice and is beginning to ask questions about why some people in history were treated differently because of where they came from or what they believed.
+An 8-year-old who has a strong sense of justice and is beginning to understand how unfair it was that some people in history were treated badly because of prejudice.

-Parents should be prepared to explain what slavery and 'witchcraft' meant in a 17th-century context.
+Parents should be prepared to explain what slavery was and the historical context of the witchcraft accusations, emphasizing that these accusations were based on fear and prejudice, not reality.
 The scenes of Tituba being pressured to confess may require some discussion about why someone might say something that isn't true to protect themselves.
 A parent might see their child being excluded from a game or blamed for something they didn't do at school, leading to a conversation about fairness and the 'mob mentality' of a playground.

-Younger children (6-7) will focus on the unfairness of Tituba being picked on, while older children (9-10) will grasp the broader historical implications of the Salem trials and the intersection of race and gender.
+Younger children (6-7) will focus on the unfairness of Tituba's treatment, while older children (9-10) will grasp the broader historical implications of the Salem trials and the intersection of race, gender, and power.

 Most Salem books focus on the accusers (the girls).
-This book is unique because it centers the perspective of an indigenous woman who is often marginalized in the traditional historical narrative.
+This book is unique because it centers the perspective of an indigenous woman, giving voice to a perspective that is often silenced or ignored in traditional historical narratives. ```

 The book follows Tituba, an indigenous woman enslaved in the household of Reverend Parris in 1692 Salem.
 It depicts her life before the trials, her connection to her heritage and nature, and the subsequent accusations of witchcraft that lead to her imprisonment.
 The narrative focuses on her internal strength and the cultural gap between her beliefs and those of the Puritan community.